$\rho$-GNF: A Copula-based Sensitivity Analysis to Unobserved Confounding Using Normalizing Flows: Introduction

-\looseness=-1 Because the unconfoundedness assumption is so critical and at the same time untestable in observational studies~\cite{Rubin1990unconfoundedness}, there exist several frameworks for stress testing causal effect estimates.
-These tests offer frameworks that account for what occurs with the point estimate under different degrees of unconfoundedness failure.
-These sort of tests have been termed as \emph{`sensitivity analysis'} in the causal inference literature~\cite{manski1990sensitivitybounds, imbens2003sensitivity, vanderweele2011bias, schlesselman1978assessing, brumback2004sensitivity} (also known as \emph{`bias analysis'}~\cite{cornfield1959smoking, cochran1973controlling, rothman2008modern, lash2009applying} in epidemiology).
-The \textit{degree of unconfoundedness failure} corresponds to the strength to which an unobserved confounding affects the treatment and outcome.
+\looseness=-1 Because the unconfoundedness assumption is so critical and at the same time untestable in observational studies~\citep{Rubin1990unconfoundedness, d2020accounting}, methodologists (statisticians, computer scientist, and others) have developed various frameworks for stress testing how causal effect estimates change under varying strength of unconfoundedness failure.
+These sort of tests are named \emph{sensitivity analysis} ~\citep{schlesselman1978assessing, manski1990sensitivitybounds, imbens2003sensitivity, brumback2004sensitivity, vanderweele2011bias}, also known as \emph{bias analysis} in epidemiology~\citep{cornfield1959smoking, cochran1973controlling, rothman2008modern, lash2009applying}.
+Nonetheless, existing sensitivity analysis frameworks are limited in at least three ways, and our proposed $\rho$-GNF improve on these limitations, thereby moving the state-of-the-art forward.